 6. A drink to wash it down: Stockholm Brewing Company (via BrewDog)

-The best sour we have ever had and every sour since has been a disappointment in comparison.
+Also, this was the best sour I have ever had and every sour since has been a disappointment in comparison.
 Life.

-There’s more than just cheap eats in Stockholm, honest…
+There’s more than just food and drink in Stockholm, honest…

 A weekend of cheap eats in Stockholm: useful information